 - the award or fellowship has ended but you are continuing to sponsor the migrant so that they can continue to undertake the same research

 Postgraduate doctors and dentists in speciality training

-You do not need to complete a resident labour market test if the migrant is a postgraduate doctor or dentist who has been in further speciality training in the UK, and who needs to apply for further permission to stay under Tier 2 (General) so that they can complete that training after an out-of-programme experience.
+You do not need to complete a resident labour market test if the migrant is a postgraduate doctor or dentist who has been in further speciality training in the UK, and who needs to apply for further permission to stay under Tier 2 (General) or worker authorisation so that they can complete that training after an out-of-programme experience.

 If a postgraduate doctor or dentist in speciality training wants to do their out-of-programme experience in the UK, the organisation providing the out-of-programme experience must become the new sponsor.
 The current sponsor (usually the NHS trust) must notify us that it no longer has sponsorship responsibilities for the doctor or dentist.
 The new sponsor must assign a new certificate of sponsorship and conduct a resident labour market test.

 When the out-of-programme experience has been completed, the migrant may need to return to their speciality training.
 The original sponsor must assign a new certificate of sponsorship, but will not need to complete a resident labour market test.
 It must confirm on the certificate of sponsorship that an exception to the resident labour market test applies.
 The sponsor during the migrant's out-of-programme experience must notify us that it is no longer sponsoring the migrant.

 Any postgraduate doctor or dentist in speciality training is given a National Training Number (NTN).
 The sponsor must produce this on request, as evidence that the migrant was undertaking speciality training before their out-of-programme experience.

 How do I complete a resident labour market test?

 To complete a resident labour market test for any other job in the Tier 2 (General) category, you must use the advertising methods permitted by the guidance for sponsors.

 - the main duties and responsibilities of the job (the job description);